 Outside of prison populations, color is used and studied to understand how it can influence those around the wearer.
 Red is often viewed as a sign of dominance in primates, while the same color can be viewed as a warning in other contexts .
 Research has suggested that men are rated as more aggressive and more dominant when in pictured in red clothes versus grey or blue .

-Interestingly, there is research that suggests athletes who are wearing red have an advantage in sporting outcomes due to the color of their uniforms alone .
+Interestingly, research suggests athletes wearing red have an advantage in sporting outcomes due to the color of their uniforms alone .

 We tend to wear blues, blacks and greys for business affairs while more vibrant colors can be used in other social situations.
 Several experiments by Elliot and Niesta demonstrated that men rate women in red to be more attractive.
-Another example is a study by Guéguen and Jacob where men tipped waitresses more if they were wearing the color red.
+Another example is a study by Guéguen and Jacob where men tipped waitresses more if they wore red.

 Food Color and Perception